 4. Focus on the process, not the finished product

 - Don’t make it a race.
-The goal isn’t necessarily to finish the project, much less finish quickly.
+The goal isn’t only to finish the project, much less finish quickly.
 Allow your child plenty of time and avoid celebrating getting it done fast.

 - Don’t expect perfection.
-In an “all A’s on a report card” culture, we tend to value perfection and getting it right instead of the strategies and learning that takes place beforehand.
+In an “all A’s on a report card” culture, we tend to value perfection instead of the strategies and learning that takes place beforehand.

 - Don’t make your praise the reward.
-Does your child do things solely to get your applause?
-Avoid making praise the only reason for him to do things.
+Does she do things solely to get your applause?
+Avoid making praise the only reason for her to be creative.

-And try to simply describe what you see, rather than saying whether you like it or not.
-This helps avoid seeking your praise as your child’s only goal.
-Say “Looks like you’re gluing the eyes on,” instead of “I like your picture!”
+And describe what you see, rather than saying whether you like it or not.
+This avoids seeking your praise as her only goal.
+Say “Looks like you’re gluing the eyes on!” instead of “I like your picture!”

-As we learned, play and creativity isn’t something we necessarily need to “teach” our kids.
-They already come equipped with the desire to use their imagination—we just need to nurture it within.
+As we learned, play and creativity isn’t something you need to “teach” your child.
+She already comes equipped with the desire to use her imagination—all you need to do is to nurture it.

-We can do this by allowing our kids to lead and by providing the environment and tools to help them do so.
-Don’t feel compelled to save your child from boredom and instead allow him to find creative ways to pull himself out of it.
+You can do this by allowing her to lead and by providing the environment and tools to help her do so.
+Don’t feel compelled to save her from boredom and instead allow her to find creative ways to pull herself out of it.

-And finally, focus on the process, not the finished result.
-Allow your child to appreciate play and creativity for the journey that it is, rather than the final product or applause he might expect.
+And focus on the process, not the finished result.
+Allow her to appreciate play and creativity for the journey that it is, rather than the final product or applause she might expect.

-With creativity already well-rooted in your child, you only need to nurture it to grow—even if that means your child glues cotton balls outside the lines.
+With creativity already well-rooted in every child, you only need to nurture it to grow—even if that means she glues cotton balls outside the lines.

 Get more tips: